RockingShip/jsFractalZoom/README.md

+---
+layout: home
+title: "jsFractalZoom - Fractal zoomer and splash codec written in JavaScript"
+image: assets/favimage-840x472.jpg
+---

 \[click on image to start `zoomer` at shown location\]
 [![favimage](assets/favimage-840x472.jpg)](https://rockingship.github.io/jsFractalZoom/jsFractalZoom.html?x=-0.8665722560433728&y=0.2308933773688535&r=3.021785750590329e-7&a=0&density=0.0362&iter=10080&theme=6&seed=2140484823)

 # `jsFractalZoom`

-## Welcome to the Wonderful World of (fractal) zooming and splash codec
+### Welcome to the Wonderful World of (fractal) zooming and splash codec

 *when insufficient resources force you to prioritize which pixels to render first*